dimitri-nicolo/calico/getting-started/bare-metal/installation/binary.md

 configuring Felix (including environment variables) are described in [this]({{site.baseurl}}/reference/felix/configuration) document.

-If etcd is not running on the local machine, it's essential to configure the `EtcdAddr` or `EtcdEndpoints` setting to tell Felix how to reach etcd.

 Felix tries to detect whether IPv6 is available on your platform but the detection can fail on older (or more unusual) systems.
 If Felix exits soon after startup with `ipset` or `iptables` errors try setting the `Ipv6Support` setting to `false`.

+### Etcd

+If you are configuring Felix in etcd mode and etcd is not running on the local machine, it's essential to configure the `EtcdAddr` or `EtcdEndpoints` setting to tell Felix how to reach etcd.

+### Kubernetes datastore

+If you are configuring Felix to interact with a Kubernetes datastore, it is essential to set the `DatastoreType` setting to `kubernetes`.
+You will also need to set the environment variable `CALICO_KUBECONFIG` to point to a valid kubeconfig for your kubernetes cluster and `CALICO_NETWORKING_BACKEND` to `none`.

+> **Note**: Felix only works in policy-only mode when running in Kubernetes datastore mode.
+This means that pod networking is disabled on the baremetal host Felix is running on but policy can still be used to secure the host.
+{: .alert .alert-info}

 ## Start Felix